-Council Name COTSWOLD DISTRICT COUNCIL

-Name and date of Committee AUDIT COMMITTEE - 14 NOVEMBER 2019

-Report Number AGENDA ITEM 10

-Subject TREASURY MANAGEMENT MID-YEAR PERFORMANCE REPORT 2019-20

-Wards affected ALL

-Accountable member Cllr Mike Evemy, Deputy Leader and Cabinet Member for Finance.
-Email: mike.evemy@cotswold.gov.uk

-Accountable officer Jenny Poole, Chief Finance Officer Tel: (01285) 623313 Email: jenny.poole@cotswold.gov.uk

-Summary/Purpose To receive and discuss the Council's Treasury Management performance for the period 1 April to 30 September 2019.

-Annexes None.

-Recommendation That the Treasury Management mid-year performance be considered and recommended to Council for approval.

-Corporate priorities

-Key Decision No

-Exempt No

-Consultees/ Consultation None
+Council name COTSWOLD DISTRICT COUNCIL Name and date of Committee COUNCIL - 27 NOVEMBER 2019 Report Number AGENDA ITEM 9 Subject TREASURY MANAGEMENT MID-YEAR PERFORMANCE REPORT 2019-20 Wards affected ALL Accountable member Cllr Mike Evemy Deputy Leader and Cabinet Member for Finance.
+Email: mike.evemy@cotswold.gov.uk Accountable officer Jenny Poole, Chief Finance Officer Tel: (01285) 623313 Email: jenny.poole@cotswold.gov.uk Summary/Purpose To receive and discuss the Council's Treasury Management performance for the period 1 April to 30 September 2019.
+Annexes None Recommendation That the Treasury Management mid-year performance be considered and approved.
+Corporate priorities Priority: Ensure that all services delivered by the Council are delivered to the highest standard.
+Principles: Everything we do will be built on the following principles: Rebuilding trust and confidence in the Council by promoting a culture of openness and transparency Value for money - we will use the Council's resources wisely, but will invest in fabric and future of the District Key Decision No Exempt No Consultees/ Consultation Audit Committee considered this report on 14 November 2019, and its comments have been incorporated within this report.